The-Known-Galaxy/archives/jedi/unknown_regions/lehon/lehon.md

 Later on, Sterla, a Horizon Guard Scout Commander, ventured to Rakata prime to create a star fortress strong enough to erode the Eternal Alliance.
 However, they were defeated by the neighboring guards.

-Even further on, Darth Bane in 1000 BBY visited the planet to find Darth Revanís Sith Holocron.
+Even further on, Darth Bane in 1000 BBY visited the planet to find Darth Revan‚Äôs Sith Holocron.
 He realised the planet was dripping in dark side energy, and surprisingly, even moreso than Korriban.
 He was one of the first to uncover this as much of Rakata Prime had been kept secret from the public by the Jedi.